sam-kirby/taskinator/readme.md

 ## Running

 Builds are provided via Github Actions.
-Simply download the executable for your OS and place it in the same directory as the config file before running it.
+Simply download the executable and place it in the same directory as the config file before running it.

 ## Building

 ### Requirements

-* Rust compiler (>1.48.0)
+- Rust compiler (>1.48.0)
-* Git or a copy of the source code
+- Git or a copy of the source code

 ### Steps

-1) Navigate to the source directory
+1. Navigate to the source directory
-2) Create the configuration file as described above
+2. Create the configuration file as described above
-3) Execute `cargo run --release`
+3. Execute `cargo run --release`

-## Possible future additions

-* Automatic detection of emergency meetings and dead players.